 Contact us with any questions, suggestions, or issues about any of the following information, including our security policies at Azure support options.

 Sending data securely using TLS 1.2

-To insure the security of data in transit to Log Analytics, we strongly encourage you to configure the agent to use at least Transport Layer Security (TLS) 1.2.
+To ensure the security of data in transit to Azure Monitor, we strongly encourage you to configure the agent to use at least Transport Layer Security (TLS) 1.2.
 Older versions of TLS/Secure Sockets Layer (SSL) have been found to be vulnerable and while they still currently work to allow backwards compatibility, they are not recommended, and the industry is quickly moving to abandon support for these older protocols.

-The PCI Security Standards Council has set a deadline of June 30th, 2018 to disable older versions of TLS/SSL and upgrade to more secure protocols.
-Once Azure drops legacy support, if your agents cannot communicate over at least TLS 1.2 you would not be able to send data to Log Analytics.
+The PCI Security Standards Council has set a deadline of June 30, 2018 to disable older versions of TLS/SSL and upgrade to more secure protocols.
+Once Azure drops legacy support, if your agents can't communicate over at least TLS 1.2 you won't be able to send data to Azure Monitor Logs.

 |Linux||Linux distributions tend to rely on OpenSSL for TLS 1.2 support.||Check the OpenSSL Changelog to confirm your version of OpenSSL is supported.|

 |Windows 8.0 - 10||Supported, and enabled by default.||To confirm that you're still using the default settings.|

 |Windows Server 2012 - 2016||Supported, and enabled by default.||To confirm that you're still using the default settings|

 |Windows 7 SP1 and Windows Server 2008 R2 SP1||Supported, but not enabled by default.||See the Transport Layer Security (TLS) registry settings page for details on how to enable.|